MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-QueryFoldingPatterns.md

 # FHIR Query Folding Patterns

 This article describes Power Query patterns that will allow effective query folding in FHIR.
-It assumes that you are familiar with with using the [FHIR Power Query connector](FHIR.md) and understand the basic motivation and principles for [Power Query folding in FHIR](FHIR-QueryFolding.md).
+It assumes that you are familiar with with using the [Power Query connector for FHIR](FHIR.md) and understand the basic motivation and principles for [Power Query folding in FHIR](FHIR-QueryFolding.md).

 ## How to use this document